SFDR Sustainability-related disclosures

 Environmental or social characteristics of the financial product

-3. Support companies that produce products at a carbon emissions intensity less than the average carbon emissions intensity of peers in the MSCI ACWI Metals and Mining Index.
+- Support companies that produce products at a carbon emissions intensity less than the average carbon emissions intensity of peers.

 Investment strategy

-1. Produce those commodities used in applications that facilitate global carbon emissions reduction such as rare earth elements in the permanent magnet of a wind turbine and lithium in electric vehicle batteries;
+- Produce commodities used in applications that facilitate global carbon emissions reduction such as rare earth elements in the permanent magnet of a wind turbine and lithium in electric vehicle batteries;

-2. Produce those commodities used to optimise the carbon emissions efficiency of existing processes and practices; and
+- Produce commodities used to optimise the carbon emissions efficiency of existing processes and practices; and

 Proportion of investments

-A minimum of 75% in investee companies aligned with the environmental characteristics promoted by the Fund, of which, a minimum of 7% (i.e., 5% of the Net Asset Value of the Fund are classified as sustainable investments.
+A minimum of 75% in investee companies aligned with the environmental characteristics promoted by the Sub-Fund, of which, a minimum of 7% (i.e., 5% of the Net Asset Value of the Sub-Fund) are classified as sustainable investments.

 Monitoring of environmental or social characteristics